 You can use the hash character (#) instead of “in”, but I suggest that would just make your code hard to read.

 I really hope that you must have found it useful.

-Moreover, if you have any other suggestions regarding other tips or tricks to add then suggest us below the comment section.
-We would really take those lists in our further blog post.
+Moreover, if you have any other suggestions regarding other tips or tricks to add, then please suggest them in the comment section.
+We’d love to include those lists in our next blog post.